 The Carousel Lounge is host to Cirque de Soleil at sea.
 It was a really enjoyable show and you can choose to have your evening meal during the performance or opt for a cocktail and dine after.
 The Broadway Theatre is large and very comfortable with many different shows and events nightly.

 We opted to visit all of the ports of call independently, rather than book trips with the excursions desk, which worked out quite well.
 We even took some of the tourist buses.
 However for the stopover in Rome we booked an MSC guided trip which cost €130 Euro and it turned out to be the highlight of our trip!
 We strolled past the long lines of tourists straight into the Vatican and were brought on a visit to the Sistine Chapel.
 If you opt for this trip you will not have time to visit anything else and can see some of the attractions from your coach but we decided we can always come back to Rome again, throw our coin in the Trevi Fountain and see all the other amazing sights another time.
 The Vatican City was incredible and a very memorable experience.

 There is so much on board this cruise ship to keep you busy and entertained and the spectacular Swarovski staircase is a must for a photo opportunity!
 It was our first time travelling with MSC Cruises and we thoroughly enjoyed the cruise experience."

-If you are interested in booking an MSC Cruise, please see our MSC page for all MSC cruise departures or get in touch with our cruise specialists Susan Maxwell and Adele Walsh via email or by picking up the phone and giving them a call on 01 241 0800
+If you are interested in booking an MSC Cruise, please see our MSC page for all MSC cruise departures or get in touch with our cruise specialist Adele Walsh via email or by picking up the phone and giving her a call on 01 241 0800